marklister/product-collections/README.md

 #### Repl Session

-This document contains fragments of a REPL session.
-You can view the [full repl session](https://github.com/marklister/product-collections/blob/master/doc/repl-output.md) if you prefer.
+This document contains fragments of a REPL session which may not be entirely consistent.
+The [full repl session](https://github.com/marklister/product-collections/blob/master/doc/repl-output.md) is available.
-The repl source is in the doc directory.
+You can reproduce the repl session by pasting the repl source in the doc directory.

 ###Using CollSeq
 ####Creating a CollSeq